top of page

 ABOUT US

-Filmmaker and philanthropist Margaret Munzer Loeb founded Lismore Road in order to tell meaningful stories and energize grassroots impact campaigns that help local communities make change.
+Filmmaker and producer Margaret Munzer Loeb founded Lismore Road in order to tell meaningful stories and energize grassroots impact campaigns that help local communities make change.

 TEAM